Whoa! I started this blog in 2007. That’s 18 years ago.

 For many SEO is becoming too fast and too difficult.

-They can’t stay afloat.
-For others the failure of these people is an opportunity.
 While Google makes conventional SEO harder over time by almost completely hiding organic search results.

 Google is showing more ads every year and obfuscates the fact that they’re ads even more effectively.
 There are still ways to get more people to view your site be it